Yeetface513/yourlostitems.github.io/CODE_OF_CONDUCT.md

 and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, vibrant and healthy community.

 ## Our Standards